chriskillpack/bbcdisasm/README.md

  JSR OSBYTE              \ &4A16 20 F4 FF
 ```

+#### Undocumented instructions

+There is very limited support for undocumented instructions in the 6502.
+Those
+that are are marked in the end of line comment with `UD`, followed by a very
+limited instruction mnemonic.
+At this time there is no addition detail provided.

 ## TODO

 * Improved BBC Micro memory map support in the disassembler